International Border in Jammu frontier incident free, safe: BSF IG | Law-Order

 - India

-The International Border in the Jammu frontier is incident free and safe despite infiltration attempts from across the border, a senior Border Security Force (BSF) official said on Wednesday.
+The Border Security Force (BSF) has foiled all cross-border infiltration attempts this year and the International Border in the Jammu frontier is incident free and safe, a senior official said.

-Drone activity has also largely decreased in Jammu and the majority of weapons and other materials dropped from unmanned aerial vehicles have also been recovered, BSF Inspector General (Jammu Frontier) DK Boora said at a press conference here.
+Drone activity has also largely decreased in Jammu and the majority of weapons and explosives dropped from unmanned aerial vehicles have also been recovered, BSF Inspector General (Jammu Frontier) DK Boora said at a press conference here.

 ''The (International) border is incident free despite huge pressure on the forces and attempts from across the border to carry out infiltrations,'' he said.

-''The border is safe and secure.
-We have been able to keep it safe.

 ''All infiltration attempts have been foiled.
-Seven infiltration bids were foiled and all the guides and infiltrators eliminated,'' he added.
+Seven infiltration bids were foiled and all the guides and infiltrators eliminated,'' he said, adding that none of the infiltration attempts this year had been successful.

-Boora added that four AK assault rifles and seven pistols had been recovered.
+Boora added that four AK assault rifles, seven pistols and nearly 50 kg heroin had been seized. ''The border in Jammu is totally safe.
+We have been able to ensure safety and security throughout the year.
+We hope that there will be no infiltrations from across the border in 2023,'' he said.

+Boora said he hoped that such a situation would prevail on the borders in the days to come. ''We promise that there will be no compromise with the security of the borderline.
+We will work to ensure zero infiltration,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)